efortanely/MarkovChainStoryGenerator/README.md

 # MarkovChainStoryGenerator
 Overview.

 The Markov Text Generator can be used to create nonsensical passages composed of phrase patterns captured from the original text input.
 Markov chains describe the probability of a new event’s occurrence, given some previous state.
 With this, the generator is able to probabilistically generate new phrases based on a prediction of what a new phrase will be given some number of phrases that precede it.
 However, as it is unable to combine long term and short-term patterns in a unique configuration, its generated stories are rather confusing.
+A better solution for this problem would be to implement something like a LSTM (Long short-term memory), which is capable of handling both of these nuances with more convincing results of recreating events that occur in sequence, such as music or text generation, with less need to write code to accomodate special cases and more convincing recreation of long term patterns.

 ////